rahulnoronha/Data_Structures/README.md

 ---
 ![Data Structures](https://media.geeksforgeeks.org/wp-content/uploads/20191010170332/Untitled-Diagram-183.png)
 ---
-This is the collection of all the programs encountered in the **Data Structures Course** and they are done using the **C** Programming language.
+This is the collection of all the programs encountered in the **Data Structures Course** and they are done using the **C, C++, Java and Python3** Programming languages.

 Following are the topics covered
 - [x] **1.
 Searching a 2D Array**